fpelliccioni/fpelliccioni.github.io/_posts/2014-10-05-writing-min-function-part5.md

 But, in computer science we deal with things that reside in memory (objects).
 In a computer I can represent, for example, the chair where I'm sitting now.
 My chair maybe **is equal to** the chair next, but for sure they are not the same chair, they are not **identical**.
 So, in cases like this, it is important to distinguish exactly what to return.

-Let's look at what options we have for returning object in case of equality.
+Let's look at what options we have for returning in case of equality of the objects:
-Consider:

-{% highlight cpp %}
-    a := some_value
-    b := a
-    //so a = b
-    m = min(a, b)
-{% endhighlight %}

 1. *min* returns a and *max* returns a
 2. *min* returns a and *max* returns b
 3. *min* returns b and *max* returns a
 4. *min* returns b and *max* returns b

-Our functions fall in the case number 3.
-But… why?
-Have we consciously designed that way?
+Our *min/max* functions fall in the case number 3.
+But... why?
+Have we consciously designed in that way?
 Which of these options is more correct?

-The 1 case looks good, both functions returns the same object, the left-hand object, in case of equality, sounds consistent.
+The 1st case looks good, both functions returns the same object, the left-hand object, in case of equality, sounds consistent.
-The 4 function too, both functions returns the same object, but... returning the right-hand object?, at least to me, it seems a bit odd.
+The 4th function too, both functions returns the same object, but... returning the right-hand object?, at least to me, it seems a bit odd.
-The 3 case sounds more illogical still.
+The 3rd case sounds more illogical still.

 But, what about the case 2?

-The answer lies in the concept of stability.
+The answer lies in the concept of **stability**.
-Stability is a very common property of sorting algorithms.
+Surely you know the property of *stability* from  such as *sort*.
-An stable algorithm preserves the relative order of equivalent objects.
+An *stable algorithm* preserves the relative order of equivalent objects.

-But, have to do stability and sorting with *min* and *max*?
+But, have to do *stability* and sorting with *min* and *max*?
-“To see it, let us implement another function that could be done with two objects and a strict weak ordering on them, namely, a sorting function” [1]
+*“To see it, let us implement another function that could be done with two objects and a strict weak ordering on them, namely, a sorting function”* [1]

 {% highlight cpp %}
 // Requires: